 Colour Terms You Should Know

-Before I get deep into the meaning associated with various colours, there are a few terms that are going to come up in this article, so let me define them for you before we get started.
+Before exploring different color logo alternatives, there are a few terms that are going to come up in this article.
+So let me define them for you before we get started.

 - Hue vs. Colour.
 Colour is an umbrella term used to describe hue, tint, tone, or shade, while hue refers to the dominant colour family of a specific colour on the colour wheel. e.g. Red is a hue, but pink is a tint (see below).
 Blue is a hue, but twilight is a shade (see below).